Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual

 \section{Volume effects}

 We are now in position to study how the previously observed features change when we increase the number of rungs.
-We used DMRG to generate one billion sampled “shots” of the Rydberg‐array system with $N_s$ rungs.
-This was done for $N_s$ up to 22 ~\cite{corona_thesis}.
+We used DMRG to generate ($10^9$) sampled shots of the Rydberg-array system for ladders with $\nr$ rungs. $\nr$ =22 is the DMRG volume-scaling cutoff used for numerical trend analysis; Aquila hardware runs in this work were practical only up to $\nr$=18, as discussed in Sec. \ref{sec:errors} ~\cite{corona_thesis}.
 Each raw count was normalized by the total number of shots to yield a probability distribution.
-The density of states for \(N_s\) up to 14 is shown in Fig.~\ref{dos_2.0_rba}.
-We divide the probability axis into 17 bins equally spaced in \(\log_{10}p\), so that
+To describe this effect more precisely, we recorded the maximum probability as a function $\nr$.
+We also repeated this calculation for $R_b/a$= 2.0 and 3.0.
+To characterize how this peak probability decays with system size, we fitted the dependence of the maximum probability on $\nr$ to an exponential form,